-Corresponding author: Shuai-Shuai Gao.
-Xi'an Daxing Hospital, No. 353.
-Laodong North Road, Lianhu District.
-Xi'an City, Shaanxi Province.
-China. e-mail: 631192403@qq.com
+Address: Xi'an Daxing Hospital, No. 353, Laodong North Road, Lianhu District, Xi'an

+City, Shaanxi Province, China.

-Declaration of conflicting interests: the author(s) declared no potential conflicts of interest with respect to the research, authorship, and/or publication of this article.
+Declaration of Conflicting Interests: The author(s) declared no potential conflicts of interest with respect to the research, authorship, and / or publication of this article.

-Ethics disclosures: our study did not require ethical board approval because it is a meta-analysis without human or animal trials.
+Ethics statement: Our study did not require an ethical board approval because it is a meta-analysis and it did not contain human or animal trials.

-Funding: the author(s) received no financial support regarding research, authorship, and/or publication of this article.
+Funding: The author(s) received no financial support for the research, authorship, and/or publication of this article.